stfxecutables/empyricalRMT/README.md

 # Installation

-As always, using a virtual environment is recommended for proper use.
+As always, using a virtual environment is recommended to minimize the chance of conflicts.
 However, you _should_ be okay doing a global `pip install empyricalRMT` to try out the library.

-## Using `venv` (recommended)
+## Local Installation Using `venv` (recommended)

 Navigate to the project that you wish to use empyricalRMT in.